matejak/imreg_dft/doc/cli.rst

    .. literalinclude:: _static/examples/02-print.txt
      :language: shell-session

+   You can get an up-to-date listing of possible values you can print using the help argument.
+   Generally, you can get back the values as well as confidence interval half-widths that have a ``D`` prefix.
+   For example there is ``angle`` and ``Dangle``; in case that the method doesn't fail misreably, the true angle will not differ from ``angle`` more than over ``Dangle``.

 #.
 Let's try something more tricky!
    The first and third examples are rotated against each other and also have a different scale.